How much can you lose selling a house as-is In Texas

 Key Insights

-• Selling a house as-is in Texas might lead to a 10% to 25% lower sale price compared to updated properties, sometimes going 30% less than market value.
+• Selling a house as-is in Texas might result in a 10% to 25% lower sale price compared to updated properties, sometimes 30% less than market value.

-• Make sure to understand Texas real estate regulationslegal requirements, and any property tax implications when selling a house as-is.
+• Ensure to understand Texas real estate regulations, legal requirements, and property tax implications when selling a house.

-• Consider costs like home selling feesrepair costs, and the costs of moving when figuring out potential losses or gains.
+• When calculating potential losses or gains, consider costs like home selling fees, repair costs, and the costs of moving.

-• You can sell without a realtor, but it may affect buyer interest and final sale price due to lack of professional negotiation.
+• You can sell without a realtor, but a lack of professional negotiation may affect buyer interest and the final sale price.

 • Using an iBuyer service can speed up the process but might lower the final offer based on market value vs sale price.